-PHASE DECEDIOD(S) AEEECTED IMDACT MAGNITUDE CICNIEICANCE FURTHER MITIGATION FURTHER INFORMATION РПАЗЕ RECEPTOR(S) AFFECTED IMPACT MAGNITUDE SIGNIFICANCE PROPOSED?
-FURTHER INFORMATION The proposed development would slightly exceed the policy requirements for open space and would be below the policy requirements for playspace.
+PHASE RECEPTOR(S) AFFECTED IMPACT MAGNITUDE SIGNIFICANCE FURTHER MITIGATION PROPOSED?
+FURTHER INFORMATION In addition, there will be private and communal outdoor areas for users of the application site which will total up to 0.58 hectares, including private gardens for the residents.
+The proposed development would slightly exceed the policy requirements for open space and playspace.
 As the application is at outline stage, details of the open space and playspace to be provided are not included within this application.
 Therefore, currently, provision of open space and playspace is considered to result in Negligible effects at both the local site level and local authority level.